uwgraphics/relaxed_ik_ros1/README.md

     roslaunch relaxed_ik_ros1 rviz_viewer.launch
     ```

-5. Initialize the keyboard IK goal driver node to move the robot arm in rviz:
+5. In a new terminal, initialize the keyboard IK goal driver node to move the robot arm in rviz:
     ```
     rosrun relaxed_ik_ros1 keyboard_ikgoal_driver.py
     ```

-6. Use these keyboard controls to move the robot arm:
+6. To use the keyboard controller, please ensure that the termainal window where the keyboard_ikgoal_driver script was run from has focus (i.e., make sure it's clicked), then use the following keystrokes:
     * c - kill the controller controller script
 	* w - move chain 1 along +X
 	* x - move chain 1 along -X